olof/hacks/README.md

 A PoC wrapper around tar to verify that an archive isn't a tar bomb (i.e. with multiple files in the toplevel) before unpacking.

+### unicodize-box
+Convert your shabby ascii boxes to unicode.
+Reads from stdin or takes a filename as a parameter.
+Filters the file and looks for boxes of "-" and "|" characters.
+Should not touch those characters when they are not a part of a box.

+Try the script by running it on itself.
+There's some shabby ascii boxes at the bottom.

 ### uri-encode
 URI encoding/decoding on the command line.
 Reads from stdin: